First Mother's Day without mom: how to get through it

 All of that is allowed on Mother's Day too.
 Complicated grief doesn't disqualify you from hurting.
 If anything, it makes the holiday harder because the culture insists on a version of motherhood that's uncomplicated and warm, and that might not match your experience.
 The Mayo Clinic's page on complicated grief describes how unresolved relationships can intensify grief responses, particularly around dates that carry cultural weight.

-If this is where you are, the grief journal prompts on this site include several that work specifically for complicated relationships.
+If this resonates, the grief journal prompts on this site include several that work specifically for complicated relationships.
 Writing through ambivalence can help it feel less tangled.

 The people around you might not know what to do